 Selected to the Connecticut Super Lawyers list since 2010 in the areas of Business Litigation, State, Local & Municipal Litigation, and Employment & Labor Litigation

-Listed in the Best Lawyers in America since 2013 for his work in the area of Commercial Litigation
+Listed in the Best Lawyers in America since 2013 for his work in the area of Business Litigation

 Named as a "Labor and Employment Star - Northeast"by Benchmark Litigation (2017-present) in the area of Labor and Employment